Nae Danger

-Nae Danger is an energy drink from Scotland.
+Nae Danger was an energy drink from Scotland.
 It is claimed to be the first and only carbonated energy drink to have been created, branded and manufactured in Scotland, which is contested with IrnBru32 which was released in 2006 by A.G.
 Barr.
 Released in August 2012, the drink is a creation of Ross Gourlay, a Scottish entrepreneur from Bishopbriggs.
 Gourlay hoped to gain a slice of the growing caffeinated drinks market and also encourage recognisable Scottish brands within the UK.
 There are two main flavours: Blue Raspberry and Red Blueberry.